 Southeastern launches semester with Welcome Week

-to jumpstart the fall semester with a multitude of activities and events offered through
+invited to jumpstart the fall semester with a multitude of activities and events offered

 “Adjusting to university life can be challenging, especially for new, beginning students,” Summers said.
 “Our hope is that their participation in Welcome Week will lessen their anxieties and prepare them for a successful semester.”

-Dinner will be held 4 to 6 p.m. on the second floor of the Student Union.
-Resident students and family members are invited to enjoy their first meal in Southeastern’s innovative dining hall, the Mane Dish.
-Later that evening at 7 p.m., “Lion Craze” will feature high-energy socializing and Playfair guided audience interaction at the Pennington Student Activity Center, where students will have the opportunity to learn about Southeastern traditions and their history.
+Dinner will be held from 4 to 6 p.m. on the second floor of the Student Union.
+Resident students and family members can enjoy their first meal in Southeastern’s innovative dining hall, the Mane Dish, before saying goodbye to family and friends.
+The guest meal price is $8.75.
+Later that evening from 7 to 9 p.m., Late Night at the REC will feature high-energy socializing, fun and games at the Pennington Student Activity Center.

-Monday will also include Taking Care of Business, where students can obtain textbooks and tend to any financial transactions from 7:30 a.m. to 5 p.m.
-Oops, I Forgot entails free trips to Hammond Square Mall where students can pick up last-minute essential items from 10 a.m. to 12:30 p.m.
-And Monday will close out with a 6:30 p.m. paint party at Lee Hall Field located in the campus housing complex.
+Monday, Aug.
+13, starts with Taking Care of Business, where students can obtain textbooks and tend to any financial transactions from 7:30 a.m. to 5 p.m.
+Oops, I Forgot entails free trips on the Southeastern Lion Traxx shuttles to Hammond Square Mall where students can pick up last-minute essential items from 10 a.m. to 12:30 p.m.
+Pick-up is scheduled by the Housing Office at Pride Hall.
+Monday will close out with a 6:30 p.m. paint party at Lee Hall Field located in the campus housing complex.

-The day concludes with CAB after Dark from 7 to 11 p.m. in the Student Union Park.
-Sponsored by the Campus Activities Board, the event is a late night block party that will include a live DJ dance party, games and food.
+Also on Wednesday, Rec-A-Palooza is scheduled from 3 to 6 p.m. at the Pennington Student Activity Center, where students can preview all the programs the Rec has to offer for the fall semester and enjoy yard games, music, contests and prizes.
+The day concludes with the CAB After Dark Luau at 7 p.m. in the Student Union Park.
+Sponsored by the Campus Activities Board, the event is a late night block party that will include live Polynesian dancers, games and food.

 On Friday, Aug.
-18, new students are invited to join athletic team members for the Team UP! community service event to perform a few hours of service at several athletic facilities.
-Students will assemble in the Student Union Mall at 12:30 p.m.
-Also, from 6 to 10 p.m., students can participate in the Welcome Week Block Party on SGA Drive.
-Sponsored by the Student Government Association, the Office of Student Engagement and University Housing, the party will include a Greek showcase, surprise celebrity guest and food truck rally, where students can use earned Truck Bucks or purchase food with cash.
+17, from 6 to 10 p.m., students can participate in the Welcome Week Block Party on SGA Drive.
+Sponsored by the Student Government Association, the Office of Student Engagement and University Housing, the party will include a student organization browse, Greek showcase, and food truck rally, where students can use Truck Bucks they have earned throughout the week or purchase food with cash.

 For more information on any Welcome Week activities or events, go to www.southeastern.edu/welcomeweek or contact the Office of Student Engagement at 985-549-2120.